This is an article from last fall. I am posting it again so newcomers to my blog can read about the Lord’s amazing work in my life!

 Although I loved preaching about prophecy, I valued my success as a pastor over my life in eternity.
 As a result, I barely survived the trauma of being forced to leave the job I dearly loved.

 Months after my resignation, my wife admitted to a lengthy romance with my closest friend and my strongest advocate amidst my turmoil as a pastor.
 He had stopped by many times to encourage me during my turmoil as a pastor.
-Was it any wonder that I did not suspect such betrayal from someone I trusted so much?
+Now, I learned he had betrayed my trust in him.

 This disclosure stunned me as nothing else could have done.
 I remember long walks crying out to the Lord, nights without sleep but full of tears, and deep piercing emotional pain I believed would never end.
-Even at work, I often could not stop the tears from flowing down my cheeks.
+Even at work in the factory, I often could not stop the tears from flowing down my cheeks.
+Thoughts of ending my life became much more than a passing desire.

 A Respite from the Grief